Erasmus Summer Programme Courses

 Erasmus MC, Rotterdam NL

-This course assumes knowledge of basic statistical concepts, such as standard statistical inference and regression models.
+This course assumes knowledge of basic statistical concepts, such as standard statistical inference using maximum likelihood, and regression models.
 In addition, basic knowledge of R would be beneficial but is not required.

 Online, download instructions will be sent in August by e-mail.

 Participants are required to bring their own laptop with the battery fully charged.
 Before the course instructions will be sent for installing the required software.

 An incredible advantage in your future careerRead the full story

 Longitudinal and time-to-event outcomes are the main types of outcomes encountered in medical studies.
 Primary examples of the former are biomarkers or other patient parameters that are measured during follow-up, whereas for the latter examples include the time to relapse of the disease, time to re-operation or time to death.
 This course introduces a new type of statistical models that can be used to investigate the association structure between longitudinal and survival outcomes.